jhert0/void-installer/README.md

 | root            | 100%FREE | /dev/mapper/main |
 | swap (optional) | 4GB      | /dev/mapper/main |
 | data (optional) | 100%FREE | /dev/mapper/data |

+### Bootloader

+The script is set to install rEFInd by default, if you would like to use GRUB change the UEFI variable in config.sh to 0.

+#### rEFInd

+Nothing should need to be done after rEFInd is installed.

+#### GRUB

+GRUB currently only supports luks1, support for luks2 has been added to GRUB but it has not been released yet.
+The script will automatically switch to luks1 when GRUB is going to be installed, this will be removed once support for luks2 has been released.
+GRUB may also require additional configuration after the script finishes, support for GRUB is still being worked on.